Tasting Notes

 Sour Cherry – 4.6% 355ml – flat of 24 = 102 – single can 4.25

-A dry apple cider blended with Niagara sour cherries.
+A dry apple cider blended with Ontario tart cherries.
 Delightfully fruity, crisp and crushable.

 A dry hopped cider.
 Elderflower and tropical fruit (think guava and lychees) aroma, coupled with a crisp, bubbly finish.